 Makau (2014) study investigated the factors influencing management of case backlog in judiciary in Kenya: a case of courts within Meru and Tharaka Nithi Counties.
-The objectives of the study were to establish how availability of Judicial staff influence management of case backlog in Judiciary in Kenya, to establish how use of ICT influences management of case backlog in Judiciary in Kenya, to determine how availability of physical infrastructure influences management of case backlog in Judiciary in Kenya: to establish how judicial organizational structure influences management of case backlog in Judiciary in Kenya and to establish how court rules and procedures influences management of case backlog in Kenya.
+The objectives of the study were to establish how availability of Judicial staff influence management of case backlog in Judiciary in Kenya, to establish how use of ICT influences management of case backlog in Judiciary in Kenya, to determine how availability of physical infrastructure influences management of case backlog in Judiciary in Kenya, to determine how availability of physical infrastructure influences management of case backlog in Judiciary in Kenya and to establish how court rules and procedures influences management of case backlog in Kenya.
 The study adopted descriptive design.
 The target population was all judicial officers and staff of courts within Meru and Tharaka Nithi Counties.
 The target population for this study was 200 respondents from seven courts within the two counties.

 The findings of this study showed that the management of case backlog in the Judiciary in Kenya is affected by a number of elements varying from, availability of Judicial staff, use of ICT, availability of physical infrastructure, judicial organizational structure, court's rules and procedures and many others, including manual management of court records.
 The study recommended that the Judicial Service Commission needs to address the issue of shortage of Judicial Officers and other staff by ensuring adequate staff is employed in the Judiciary.
-The Judiciary should ensure continuous learning and training of judicial officers and other staff in the Judiciary.
-The Judicial Service Commission should ensure that each staff has an appointment letter specifying terms of employment.
+The Judiciary should ensure continuous learning and training of judicial officers and other staff has an appointment letter specifying terms of employment.